warrenwest/vehicle-builder/README.md

   * [License](#license)

 ## Installation
-Fork the repo into your own branch, then run the following command: `npm i ; npm run build`
+Fork the repo into your own branch, then run the following commands: `npm i ; npm run build`

 ## Usage
   !["Video of the instructions to run the Vehicle Builder"](./assets/Challenge%206%20Vehicle%20Builder.mp4)